 [With this book AGEA Editora starts its new collection AGEA Editora Apresenta, whose purpose is to facilitate the publication of material related to HEMA that is beyond our main editorial theme — the martial arts of the Iberian Baroque.
 You can read a more detailed description in the article already published about our editorial lines. ]

-→ Second print!
-After finishing the first run of 100 copies we choose to make 100 more.
-To distinguish them from the first we changed the colors of cover and shirt (black and yellow).
-They will be numbered with Roman digits and the reprint is indicated on the credits of the book, as is customary.
+→ Third print!
+After finishing the first two runs of 100 copies we choose to make another one.
+To distinguish it from the previous two, we changed the colors of cover and shirt (gray and red now).
+They will be numbered, as usual, and the reprint is indicated on the credits of the book.
 Check the image gallery to compare the cover design of both versions.

 The original manuscript, created between the late 14th and early 15th centuries, is one of the earliest texts collecting the Kunst des Fechtens tradition of semi-legendary master Johannes Liechtenauer.
 Focused on the use of the two-handed sword in ‘street’ clothing, it also includes the verses dedicated to horse and harness combat, as well as appendixes dedicated to dagger and Ringen, and brief indications for the Langes Messer, sword and shield and staff weapons.
 This 3227a is also singular because it includes many more verses from the Zedel — the poem attributed to Johannes Liechtenauer — than any other source.
 These verses are explained through the extensive comments of an anonymous scribe who reflects on the tactical and theoretical aspects of the Art with a depth and personality seldom found in other treatises.